yuehaoshi/yuehaoshi/README.md

-### Hi, my name is Yuehao Shi, I am currently working in the University of Illinois at Urbana-Champaign as a teaching and research assistant, and am dreaming to be a programmer in the future. ✨
+### Hi, welcome to my Git, nice to meet you!

+My name is Yuehao Shi, I am currently working in the University of Illinois at Urbana-Champaign as a teaching and research assistant, and am dreaming to be a programmer in the future. ✨

-Here is my personal website with a selected lists of my work as a programmer: https://yuehaoshi.github.io/myweb/
+Here is my personal website with a selected lists of my work as a programmer: https://yuehaoshi.github.io/myweb/ 🌱

+Feel free to contact me with my email: yuehaos2@illinois.edu for any ideas, questions, or just greetings! 😄

 <!--
 **yuehaoshi/yuehaoshi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.